 Kaipen isn’t really seaweed.
 It’s more like river weed, or freshwater green algae.
 It’s studded with sesame seeds and sundried in the thinnest of sheets.
 When you place your order, the sheets are quickly fried in a pan and served with chilli paste – Jaew Bong.

 You won’t find Kaipen everywhere, so be sure to order it when you spot it.
 It’s an interesting snack, that I’m glad to say we tried, but I won’t rush back for more.

 Sundried Almonds from the Bolaven Plateau

 Some of the best freshest food you will eat in Laos is that which you buy on the side of the road.
 The almonds that we bought as we wandered down to the Tad Phasouam waterfall while motorbiking around the Bolaven Plateau were amazing.

 Barbecuing in Laos is the same as everywhere else in the world.
 Find a round metal dish, put it on top of a cooking platform, then add some oil or fat on the grill.
 Add chicken, pork and vegetables.
 Serve by the pool.

 Khao Jee Laos Baguettes

-You’ll find French style baguettes on every street corner in Luang Prabang – with every variety of fillings from tomatoes, carrots, cheese, pork, avocado, chicken and bacon.
-The Laos touch adds a squirt of chili sauce.
+You’ll find French-style baguettes on every street corner in Luang Prabang – with every variety of fillings from tomatoes, carrots, cheese, pork, avocado, chicken and bacon.
+The Laos touch adds a squirt of chilli sauce.
 Be sure to stock up for any bus or Mekong river trips.

 Khao Piak Sen – Lao Noodle Soup